MissouriMRR/Git-Intro/README.md

 You now have your first task, let's complete it.

 ## Step 2 - Adding the issue to the board
-GitLab boards are useful for scheduling and organizing issues into their current status.
+GitHub Projects are useful for scheduling and organizing issues into their current status.
 Our agile method keeps track of all issues in 3 primary states:
 1. `todo` - tasks that haven't been started, but need to be completed
 2. `in progress` - tasks that are currently being worked on